jempico/codepen-copy/README.md

-As part of WesBos CSS Grid Course, I recreated a web application like codePen from scratch using only CSS Grid.
+As part of WesBos CSS Grid Course, I recreated codePen from scratch using only CSS Grid.

 Things I've learned while doing it: